Kirkennan Estate Holiday Cottages Green Tourism Policy

 - We liaise with Saving Scotland's Red Squirrels to protect Kirkennan's red squirrel population and work to inform our guests of the issues involved.

 - We linked with the local bat group who carried out a bat survey in August 2017.
 We were pleased to find that Kirkennan has at least 5 kinds of bats: Soprano Pipistrelle (Pipistrellus pygmaeus), Common Pipistrelle (Pipistrellus pipistrellus), Noctule (Nyctalus noctula), Myosis (either Whiskered M mystacinus or Natterer’s M nattereri) and Brown Long-eared (Plecotus auritus).
 The survey concluded that Kirkennan has 'high potential for bats to roost in all buildings.
 Trees in the policy grounds also provide roost sites in holes and raised bark.
+We have a bat detector that guests can borrow.

 - A local expert has carried out a moth survey in August 2018.
 This found 28 different species including the Clay Triple-lines which is an unusual moth to be found locally.
 It was first seen in Scotland (in Dumfries and Galloway) in 2011 and this was only the tenth recorded specimen since then.

 - Since 2019 we have started to monitor the wildlife at Kirkennan including with the use of a trail camera.
+We took part in the Glen Kens Nature at Home project in 2021.

 Social Responsibility & Ethical Sourcing